knakamura13/this-and-that/README.md

-# this-and-that
+# This and That
-This and That: An iOS shopping list app made for programmers.
+A grocery list app made for programmers